johankoi91/webtc_homework/README.md

 - the app bundle
 - the local signaling server
 - the packaged startup script for signaling

+This is usually the better artifact for this coursework, because it gives you both the app bundle and the signaling-server deployment files together.

+If you want the signaling server files directly in `dist/release/` without unzipping first, use:
+- `webrtc_file_sender-<version>-macos/signaling-server/`
+- `webrtc_file_sender-<version>-macos/DEPLOY_SIGNALLING_SERVER.md`

 ### Checksum verification
 If you want to verify an artifact after download: